jeffgallagher86/Onward-Upward/README.md

 2. I want to understand the purpose of the site.
 3. I want to know how/why this site stands out from others in it's field.
 4. I want to be able to easily navigate through the site.
-5. I want to find recipe's that i haven't seen on competitor sites.
+5. I want to find treks that i have never seen before.
-6. I want to find out which social media platforms the company is active on so i can have a browse.

 ### Returning & Frequent User

-1. I want to see what new content has been added to the site i.e recipes, video tutorials, photos etc.
+1. I want to see what new content has been added to the site i.e new treks and hikes.
 2. I want to follow the company on social media
 3. I want to see which new features have been added to the site.
-4. I want to be absle to sign up for an email newsletter so i can recieve new recipes directly by email.
+4. I want to be able to sign up for an email newsletter so i can recieve new recipes directly by email.
 5. I want to be able to engage with the site owners to give feedback or request certain content.
+6. I want to be able to add and edit my own treks on the site.

 ### Site Owner

 As the site owner:

-1. I want to be able to provide my own recipes and recipes from guest contributers on a regular basis.
+1. I want to be able to update the site regularly with new and exciting treks that users may not have seen before.
-2. I want to be able to get as many customers to follow us across our socials and sign up for our newsletter with a view to growing a membership with a view to possibly providing premium content further down the line.
+2. I want to be able to control all user conent, i.e editing and deleting users treks if necessary.
+3. I want to be able to grow the Onward & Upward community, encouraging our users to update the site with their own treks.
-3. I want to be able to angage with users through our social media platforms so we can keep track of feedback to make an improvements necessary.
+4. I want to be able to engage with users through our social media platforms so we can keep track of feedback to make an improvements necessary.

 ___